 Strip #923 has the entire Order working together to escape on the back of Belkar's Allosaurus.

 Elan: See?
 SEE?
 I told you dinosaur rides were awesome!!

 In two strips Laurin first knocks out almost the entire Order with one blast, then reveals to Durkon (who was immune to her previous spell) that "[She] recognizes her friend's staff.
 And knows how to dispel its projections."

 Even some of his crew get their own, preventing Tarquin from getting back on the ship through some rough handling.

-Sabine gets one for while cleaning up the broken TV in Hell, quietly telling V all she can about Tarquin, Laurin, and likely Miron.
+Sabine gets one while cleaning up the TV she broke after seeing Nale's death, quietly telling V (who was still in Hell at the time) all she can about Tarquin, Laurin, and likely Miron.
 That also means when V told everyone to attack Miron first earlier in order to trigger his contingency spell, it was likely because Sabine told zir about it.
 Not only is it great revenge, it doesn't put her at risk to get it.

 Kickstarter Project a.k.a.: The Fans

 Rich Burlew wanted to do a fundraiser on Kickstarter to see if he could raise enough money to fund the reprint of War And XPs.
 He wasn't expecting much, thinking that he wouldn't even get the $57,750 he needed, and joking that at least he'll have an excuse as to why he doesn't do another print run.
 What happened instead blew him, and countless others away.
 He made the $57,750 within a day and a half, before finally coming to a grand total of $1,254,120 by 14,952 backers.
 Put in perspective: